-Community is another alternative avenue of revenue generation that lasts 365 days a year rather than the one to three days of the actual event.
+Community is another alternative avenue of revenue generation that lasts 365 days a year rather than one to three days of the actual event.
 The combination of event technology and event communities gives organizers the ability to create tailored sponsorship programs that are spread throughout the year, providing a continuous source of revenue and giving tangible value to sponsors.

-One centralized location for better user experience
+One centralized location for a better user experience

 42% of consumers say a seamless experience across all devices and channels is a top expectation.
 This is why a smart event technology platform that is customizable and scalable to your needs is the best bet for event organizers.
 This is especially true for organizers seeking to provide better user experiences for attendees, exhibitors, and sponsors alike.

 This also helps organizers simplify the planning and execution of a complex event.
-Take for example, the recent healthcare summit hosted by POLITICO using Swapcard’s event technology.
+Take, for example, the recent healthcare summit hosted by POLITICO using Swapcard’s event technology.

-Organizers made the most of their smart event platform to centralize speakers, agenda, sponsors, and a help desk in one easy-to-use web app.
+Organizers made the most of their smart event platform to centralize speakers, agendas, sponsors, and a help desk in one easy-to-use web app.
 Using flexible session modes, POLITICO provided multiple options for attendees to watch content live or on-demand, giving them the power to customize their own experience.

 The ability to tailor the attendee experience using event technology is a benefit that cannot be understated.
 When users log into one platform or event app for the entire event journey, they’re able to access registration, on-site support, communication with attendees, lead capture, QR code scanning, streaming, post-event communication, engagement with communities, and more.
 The in-person attendee experience can only benefit from a digital component.

 Event technology also provides added value and engagement for attendees - helping them find relevant content, sessions, networking opportunities, and find exhibitors.
-The event app captures the attendees’ digital footprint and adapts in real-time to further optimize their experience.
+The event app captures the attendees’ digital footprint and adapts it in real-time to further optimize their experience.